ISCLab-Bistu/LCVT/README.md

-Our team proposed ASCPA in order to promote the capability of YOLO series network for small object detection.
-ASCPA was tested on our outfall dataset and proved its excellent capability.
-Despite that ASCPA has not been tested in other datasets, we still hope that it will demonstrate his power in more datasets.
+Our team proposed LCVT in order to promote the capability of model for small object detection.
+Our proposed model and LCVT were tested on our outfall dataset and proved its excellent capability.
+Despite that our proposed model and LCVT have not been tested in other datasets, we still hope that it will demonstrate his power in more datasets.